bjmt/bwtk/README.md

 328M    atac.bw
 ```

 382 MB is a fairly typical size for an Arabidopsis genome-wide compressed bedGraph file, if perhaps on the larger side.
-Converting to bigWig doesn't give us much space savings, but it does make loading into IGV and other applications must faster.
+Converting to bigWig doesn't give us much space savings, but it does make loading into IGV and other applications much faster.
 However there is a trick we can use to substantially reduce the file size: binning.

 First, let's get an idea of the basic properties of the data by getting some chromosome-level statistics: